emmajhudgins/emmajhudgins.github.io/publications.md

 **Publications**

 * **Hudgins, E.J.**, Liebhold, A.M., & Leung, B. Comparing generalized to customized models for United States invasive forest pests.
 In prep.
-Ecology.
+ProcB.

 * Leung, B., **Hudgins, E. J.**, Potapova, Anna, & Ruiz-Jaen, Maria.
 A new baseline for countrywide α-diversity and species distributions: illustration using >6000 plant species in Panama.
 In review.
 Ecological Applications.